tn64/PyBer_Analysis/README.md

 ## Overview

-The scenario for this module is that we have been tasked with creating a summary DataFram of the ride-sharing data for PyBer.
-The DataFrame is to be used to analyze the data that the company has collected indexed by city type.
+The scenario for this module is that we have been tasked with creating a summary DataFrame of the ride-sharing data for PyBer.
+The DataFrame, indexed by city type, is to be used to analyze the data that the company has collected.
 Additionally we are to prepare a line graph showing the sum of fares for each city type, dispayed by week, over a four-month timeframe.
 This analysis will summarize how the data differs according to the type of city in order for the decision-makers to make informed decisions for the future of the company.

 ## Results